What Is Mobile Device Management (MDM)?

 BYOD

 The situation becomes more complicated in a BYOD environment.
-IT admins still need to enforce policies and secure corporate apps and data, while also maintaining the end user's privacy.
-Users are rightfully wary of the possibility of IT seeing what apps they are installing or even tracking locations through the MDM.
-Privacy settings can be used to allow the IT team to monitor behaviors and protect business-critical data on the device, while still protecting the users' privacy.
+IT admins must still enforce policies and secure corporate apps and data while maintaining the end user’s privacy.
+Users are rightfully wary of the possibility of IT seeing what apps they install or even tracking locations through the MDM.
+Privacy settings can allow the IT team to monitor behaviors and protect business-critical data on the device while protecting the users’ privacy.

-Using MDM policies organizations manage mobile devices as well as their use and security.
-The policies provide answers to questions like "What authentication is used?", "Which networks can a device connect with? ", Or "What customization options does the user have?"
+Using MDM policies, organizations manage mobile devices and their use and security.
+The policies provide answers to questions like “What authentication is used?”, “Which networks can a device connect with? “, Or “What customization options does the user have?”

 Device Tracking

 MDM allows IT teams to keep track of any mobile devices issued by the organization.
-This means both literally tracking the physical location of the device, but also monitoring a device in real-time to provide updates, support, and troubleshooting, or even by remotely locking or wiping data on the device in case of loss or theft.
+This means literally tracking the device’s physical location, monitoring a device in real-time to provide updates, support, and troubleshooting, or even remotely locking or wiping data on the device in case of loss or theft.

 Security

-A mobile device management system allows IT admins to apply security features to certain applications.
-These security features can determine whether a user needs to authenticate before accessing the application, as well as prevent data from being copied from the app or stored on the device and whether data can be shared.
+A mobile device management system allows IT admins to apply security features to specific applications.
+These security features can determine whether a user needs to authenticate before accessing the application, prevent data from being copied from the app or stored on the device and whether data can be shared.

 User access to a device can also be fully regulated, providing an extra layer of security for the data stored on company-issued devices.
 Identity and access management (IAM) can be managed using single sign-on, multifactor authentication, or role-based access.